vikramsubramanian/what_do_newcomers_to_openSource_do/README.md

-## What should my first open source contribution on GitHub be?
+## Analyzing first contributions on GitHub: what do newcomers do

 #### Scripts used to mine data and related work: [here](https://github.com/vikramsubramanian/first_time_OSS_contributors)